Pharmacist’s advice on how to give your child eye drops

 - No tips for the drops, unfortunately.
 Ask your doctor/pharmacist if you can swap for the ointment instead.
 Much easier!
 Mark

-Put them in when they are asleep or eyes closed
+Put eye drops in when your child is asleep or their eyes are closed

 - I always did eye drops when my daughter is asleep.
 Jackie